 The best solution I can think of is to 1) Again, channel every mental-health care professional into the public system, and 2) Pay these very skilled and highly-trained professionals what they are worth.

 A deeper look

-According to the Mental Health Commission of Canada, (report) mental health cost 50 billion a year in economic losses each year in Canada, a number that can be reduced with the right amount of public funding and resources.
+According to the Mental Health Commission of Canada, (report) mental health costs $50 billion a year in economic losses each year in Canada, a number that can be reduced with the right amount of public funding and resources.

-As far as I am concerned, a social initiative like a robust publicly funded mental heath care system will go a long way to unify us as one nation.
+As far as I am concerned, a social initiative like a robust publicly-funded mental-health care system will go a long way to unify us as one nation.
 Is it the answer to all our woes?
 No, but the needs of everyone as the priority will go a long way in helping, no matter how far down the disparity ladder one sits.
 We really are stronger together.